willow-rubenstein/AudiusHooks/readme.md

-Stupid fucking simple, about to throw this bitch on AWS to run 24/7
+Stupid fucking simple, unless if you're trying to run it on EC2 Linux like me (a masochist)

 Requirements:
 - Python >= 3.10.0